ossf/fuzz-introspector/doc/Glossary.md

 ## Concepts

+### Project functions overview
+#### Func name
+Name of the function

+#### Functions filename
+Filename, on the system, in which the function is defined.
+In the event of OSS-Fuzz, this is the filename in the OSS-Fuzz build container.
+#### Args
+Arguments to the function

+#### Function call depth
+Call depth the function

+#### Reached by Fuzzers
+Names of the fuzzers that statically reach this function.

+#### Fuzzers runtime hit
+Yes/No based on whether the function is hit at runtime.

+#### Func lines hit %
+The percentage of source code lines of the function that is executed at runtime.

+#### I Count
+Instruction count, based on the LLVM IR instructions.

+#### BB Count
+Basic block count, based on the LLVM basic block count.

 ### Cyclomatic complexity
 **Definition:** Cyclomatic complexity is a metric for the complexity of software.
 In simple terms it's a metric that is based on discrete graphs and uses the